hashicorp/nomad/website/source/api/operator.html.md

 ### Parameters

 - `stale` - Specifies if the cluster should respond without an active leader.
-  This is specified as a querystring parameter.
+  This is specified as a query string parameter.

 ### Sample Request